BrianWill/japanese_vocab/README.md

 Once you mark all words in the list correct or incorrect, the words you marked incorrect will be reshuffled for another round of drilling.

-Words in the drill list can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.
+Words in the drill list can be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.

-The "log this drill" link will record the date of the drill, remove the first drilling rep from the story's queue, and increment the repetition count for the words you drilled.
+The "log this drill" link will record the date of the drill and increment the repetition count for the drilled words.